fioprotocol/fio-registrations/README.md

 Under the Admin **My Profile** page you can setup and enable a **API Bearer Token**.
 Each Admin user has a different token.
+Under the Wallet Profile page you can setup and enable a **API Token** to use registration endpoint for free addresses.
+Each Wallet Profile has a different token.

 ```
 # Get your profile